q86/vcf-liftover/README.md

-# vcf-liftover: A tool to convert genome coordinates using liftOver.
+# vcf-liftover: A tool to convert VCF genome coordinates using liftOver.

 The tool reads VCF from stdin and outputs to stdout.